 Funding and Fee Assistance Programs by Profession

 For International Students: While the process of preparing for and applying to U.S. health professional schools is the same whether or not you are a U.S. citizen, many health professional schools will not consider international students, and finance options are extremely limited.
-If you are an international student interested in applying to a health professions school, please see Katie Hughes and Kevin Crisp early in college to discuss your options.
+If you are an international student interested in applying to a health professions school, please see Dana Rechtzigel and Kevin Crisp early in college to discuss your options.

 For DACA Students: